-Approved Vendors in the Illinois Shines and Illinois Solar for All Programs will provide the above required information at several points.
+Approved Vendors in the Illinois Shines and Illinois Solar for All Programs will provide the above required information at twoseveral points.
 Project-level data on the demographics and residency (by zip code) of the project workforce will be collected in the Part II project application.
 Demographic information pertaining to the owners of Approved Vendors will be collected through the annual AV registration renewal.
-Finally, aggregate workforce demographic data will be collected through the REC Annual Report.
+Finally, aggregate workforce demographic data will be collected through the MES Year-endREC Annual Report.

 While the Agency has received feedback from stakeholders that AVs would prefer to report this data once annually in a single form, the Agency has concerns with that approach.
 First, the IPA is not confident that a single annual collection of aggregate data will provide the granularity that would allow the Agency to fully assess the success of the Equity Accountability System in facilitating access to quality economic opportunities for equity eligible persons and in creating a diverse solar energy workforce.
 For example, aggregated annual data would not allow the Agency to assess any differences in the demographics of project workforces in different regions of the state, nor would it allow assessment of the types of work certain demographics are performing or the hours they are receiving.
 This is of particular concern given the reports the Agency has received that some EEPs are hired for minimal work or given less or lower-skill work than they were promised, just to meet the MES.
-Admittedly, the demographic data will not perfectly align with the EEP representation, as race and ethnicity are not a basis for qualification as an EEP.
-However, this is another dimension that will help the Agency assess the current equity system - whether the current definition of EEP is influencing the racial or ethnic diversity of the workforce at all.
+While Admittedly, the demographic data will not perfectly align with the EEP representation, as race and ethnicity are not a basis for qualification as an EEP.
+However, this is another dimension that will help the Agency assess the current equity system - whether the current definition of EEP is influencing the racial or ethnic diversity of the workforce.
+Additionally, the Agency has concerns that Approved Vendors would be able to accurately track and store workforce data across the Program Year if they were not required to report it on a project-level basis.
+As the Agency understands it, the solar workforce can often be fractured and diffuse, with some companies or individuals hired for small pieces of a project development process.
+Without the requirement to include the demographic information in the Part II application, the Agency sees greater likelihood for gaps.
+Indeed, the Agency has already received requests for exemptions from collecting this data due to Approved Vendors failing to collect it from a subcontractor at the time of installation.
+Further extending the time between the contact with the subcontractor and the point at which the Approved Vendor submits the information will only exacerbate the likelihood that the data collection will be insufficient, at all.

-On the other hand, collecting demographic and geographic data on the workforce only through the Part II application would not capture those that work on projects that do proceed to Part II verification.
+On the other hand, collecting demographic and geographic data on the workforce only through the Part II application would not capture those that work on projects that do not proceed to Part II verification.
 It also does not capture the non-installation workforce.
-For that reason, the Agency will continue collecting overall, aggregate workforce demographic information through the REC Annual Report.
+For that reason, the Agency proposes to collect aggregated will continue collecting overall, aggregate workforce demographic and geographic information as part of through the MES Year-end REC Annual Report.

-The Agency welcomes comments that provide practical ways to streamline this reporting approach that still allow this level of analysis of the success of the Equity Accountability System and the same level of transparency to the public as to the makeup of the solar energy workforce in Illinois.
+The draft 2024 Plan proposed Agency welcomes comments that provide practical ways to maintainstreamline this annual reporting as partapproach that still allow this level of analysis of the Annual REC Report, but success of the Agency believes it makes more sense to integrate this reporting into Equity Accountability System and the MES process, same level of transparency to the public as to the makeup of the solar energy workforce in Illinois.